 What precautions should one take when travelling with a dog in a vehicle?

-How frequently should one stop for breaks when driving long distances with a dog?
+How often should I stop during a long journey with a dog?

-Stop every 1–2 hours to let your dog stretch, drink and go to the toilet.
-Short breaks help prevent stiffness and reduce anxiety.
+Stop every 1–2 hours so your dog can stretch, drink and relieve themselves.